Modern Loan Origination Systems Redefining Mortgage Efficiency

 The cost structure favors cloud.
 SaaS-based platforms eliminate server hardware, dedicated IT maintenance staff, and upgrade cycles that consume weeks of internal resources.
 Total cost of ownership drops substantially when you factor in infrastructure, staffing, and update cycles.

 The remaining objections (data security, latency, customization) have been resolved by modern platforms offering SOC 2 compliance, sub-second response times, and configurable workflows that match or exceed on-premise flexibility.
+For a lender running Calyx PointCentral on Azure under ABT's CSP relationship, the cloud question is not whether to migrate.
+The cloud question is which vendor's hosted environment to run the LOS in, and what the integration layer underneath looks like.

 AI and Automation in Loan Origination Systems